-Community groups would own and fund their own local hall.
+Community groups would own and fund their own local hall, except Piopio Memorial Hall.
 Funding to maintain the building could be sought through fundraising and grants.

-Council would continue to contribute funding the hall grant used to pay for insurance (proposed at \$1,500 each year).
+- Council would continue funding the Hall Grant used to contribute towards insurance (proposed at \$1,500 each year). - \ Council's preferred option